Carvedilol (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bradycardia (slow heartbeat), coronary artery disease, circulation problems, diabetes, edema (fluid retention or body swelling), heart or blood vessel problems, low blood pressure, lung or other breathing problems (such as bronchitis or emphysema), an overactive thyroid, pheochromocytoma (adrenal gland tumor), or if you are having frequent chest pains.
-Tell your doctor if you have severe allergic reactions in the past or if you have a scheduled surgery.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bradycardia (slow heartbeat), coronary artery disease, circulation problems, edema (fluid retention or swelling), heart or blood vessel problems, low blood pressure, lung problems (such as bronchitis or emphysema), an overactive thyroid, pheochromocytoma, or frequent chest pains.
+Tell your doctor if you have a history of severe allergic reactions or if you are scheduled to have surgery.

 Possible Side Effects While Using This Medicine